 Drinking fluids the night before the test helps your lungs produce phlegm.
 It makes the test more accurate if it is done first thing in the morning.

 If you are having a bronchoscopy, follow your provider's instructions on how to prepare for the procedure.

 There is no discomfort, unless a bronchoscopy needs to be performed.

 Why the Test is Performed

 Your health care provider may order this test if you have a persistent or prolonged cough, or if you are coughing up material that has a foul odor or unusual color.
 The test may also be done if you have other signs and symptoms of respiratory disease or infection.

 A normal result means that few to no white blood cells and no bacteria were seen in the sample.
 The sputum is clear, thin, and odorless.

 What Abnormal Results Mean

-An abnormal result means that bacteria is seen in the test sample.
+An abnormal result means that bacteria are seen in the test sample.
 You may have a bacterial infection.
 A culture is needed to confirm the diagnosis.

 Gram stain of sputum